Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 [Insert a block diagram or flowchart]

-The architecture of our system is structured around a central distribution hub, surrounded by retail outlets, each equipped with AI agents.
-These agents communicate with the central hub to balance supply with demand, share resources, and optimize the overall network performance.

 ## Prompt Engineering
 We have provided some key LLM prompts.
 In such prompts, we have defined a `TextPrompt` class so that we could enhance development efficiency by adding variables to the prompt.
 During the design and writing process of the prompts, we encountered many difficulties, such as how to make AI aware of concepts like "duration of transition", "clients' shopping preferences," etc., and requiring AI to consider these complex factors during processing, especially when the length of certain prompts exceeds 2k characters.